achristen/UBC-TGA200-Bag-Sampling/README.md

 # UBC-TGA200-Bag-Sampling
-Code to analyze bag samples run on UBC's Campbell Scientific TGA 200 for stable isotope analysis of 13C and 18O in air samples.
+Code to analyze bag samples run on UBC's Campbell Scientific TGA 200 for stable isotope analysis of 13C and 18O in CO2 of ambient air samples.

-The plist file needs to be edited by the user to have the following settings:
+The plist file needs to be edited by the user to fit the local paths of where data are stored.
+It contains file path settings to the following files or directories:

 ### DefaultSetupFile

-File where the TANK ID connected to the five sites TGA 200 are described as they change over time.
+File in TOA5 ASCII format where the TANK ID connected to the five sites TGA 200 are described as they change over time.
+The attached file contains an example

 ### DefaultTankCalibrationFile

-This file contains the total CO2, d13C, and d18O values for each TANK ID.
+File in TOA5 ASCII format that contains the total CO2, d13C, and d18O values for each TANK ID in UBC's Greenhouse Gas Laboratory.

 ### DefaultBagSampleDirectory